octhomas247/jsm2Dpol/README.md

 # JSM2DPOL

-Outputs the dust cross-sections, intensity and polarised emission for the three-component model by Siebenmorgen R., 2023, A&A, 670A, 115.
+Test Outputs the dust cross-sections, intensity and polarised emission for the three-component model by Siebenmorgen R., 2023, A&A, 670A, 115.
 The relative masses of the components are derived from input dust abundances and size distributions.
 The relative mass of submicron-sized grains and the cross-sections ($cm^2/g$ ISM dust) are computed in the subroutine `sigtDark_EbvAvPol`.

 ## Dust Model